 - Cook in low heat for about 1 to 2 minutes until the eggs are roasted and well blended with the onion masala.

-Hope you found this post on Kerala egg roast recipe or dry egg masala recipe helpful!
+Hope you found this post on Kerala style egg masala roast recipe or dry egg masala recipe helpful!